Death of Vishal Mehrotra

-Vishal Mehrotra (27 September 1972 – on or after 29 July 1981) was an eight-year-old boy who was abducted from Putney, London, England, United Kingdom, on 29 July 1981.
-The child's partial remains were discovered 25 February 1982 on an isolated farm in Sussex.
+Vishal Mehrotra (27 September 1972 – on or after 29 July 1981) was an eight-year-old boy who was abducted from Putney, London, England, on 29 July 1981.
+The child's partial remains were discovered on 25 February 1982 on an isolated farm in Sussex.
 The killers were never identified and no one has ever been charged with the murder.

+In May 2023, Sussex Police announced they would be re-examining the case.

 Background

-Vishal Mehrotra was born in India on 27 September 1972, and emigrated to the United Kingdom with his family in 1978.
+Vishal Mehrotra was born in India on 27 September 1972, and emigrated to the United Kingdom with his family from Sri Lanka in 1978.
 His father, Vishambar Mehrotra, was a solicitor at the time of the disappearance and is now a retired magistrate.
 His mother, Aruna Mehrotra, had separated from her husband and moved back to India to manage a jewellery business at the time of the disappearance.
 The family lived on Holmbush Road, Putney, South London.
 Vishal had a younger sister, who was named Mamta.
 The children also had a live-in nanny, Joannita Carvalho.

 Vishal was described as bright and independent, with an open, friendly personality.
 He travelled to his school every day on his own.

 Day of the disappearance

 On 29 July 1981, the day of the wedding of Prince Charles and Lady Diana Spencer, the Mehrotra family took the train into London in order to watch the wedding from the window of Vishambar's workplace.
-They then took the train back to East Putney, where they arrived around 1:40 PM.
+They then took the train back to East Putney, where they arrived around 1:40 pm.
 Vishambar was tired and went directly home, leaving his son and daughter with Carvalho.
-He gave each of them 20 pounds to buy sweets.
+He gave each of them £20 (equivalent to £78.63 in 2024) to buy sweets.

 Carvalho took the children to a newsagent's, where they remained for about twenty minutes.
-The children had complained of sore throats, so she decided to go buy cough medicine at Putney High Street.
+The children had complained of sore throats, so she decided to go to buy cough medicine at Putney High Street.
 Vishal said he was tired and wanted to walk home by himself.
 Carvalho consented, feeling he was independent enough to make the journey.
 She took him across the main road pedestrian crossing and then left him to walk the rest of the way while she took Mamta to buy the cough medicine.

-Carvalho and Mamta returned home at about 3:00 PM.
+Carvalho and Mamta returned home at about 3:00 pm.
 Vishambar was asleep in bed, but there was no sign of Vishal.
-Believing he had gone out to play, Carvalho and Mamta took naps until 4:30 PM.
+Believing he had gone out to play, Carvalho and Mamta took naps until 4:30 pm.
 When she awoke and found Vishal had still not returned, she explained the situation to his father.
-The two made enquiries of neighbours to whether they had seen the boy.
-When they could not find Vishal by 7 PM, he was reported missing to the Metropolitan Police.
+The two made enquiries of neighbours as to whether they had seen the boy.
+When they could not find Vishal by 7 pm, he was reported missing to the Metropolitan Police.